mehulhere/annoying-pomodoro/README.md

 ## License

 © 2025 Mehul Pahuja All Rights Reserved.
+This copyright applies to all content and commits in this repository unless otherwise noted.